loganbek/streamline-tools/meetingNotes.md

 ####### DESCRIPTION - Focus on explaining what the item does and why users should install it

 Streamline your Oracle CPQ Cloud implementations, workflows, development, administration, and maintenance.

 LOAD and UNLOAD your BML scripts to and from Oracle CPQ Cloud.

 Compatible with:

-Configuration (Recommendations, Constraints, Hiding Attributes, Recommended Items) - Advanced Conditions
+- Configuration (Recommendations, Constraints, Hiding Attributes, Recommended Items) - Advanced Conditions

-Commerce Library Functions and Test Scripts + Actions (Advanced Modify - Before/After Formulas) + Rules (Constraint, Hiding, Validation - Advanced Conditions)
+- Commerce Library Functions and Test Scripts + Actions (Advanced Modify - Before/After Formulas) + Rules (Constraint, Hiding, Validation - Advanced Conditions)

-Utility Functions + Test Scripts
+- Utility Functions + Test Scripts

-Use with your favorite Text Editor - Visual Studio Code instead of the Big Machines web based editors.
+Use with your favorite Text Editor instead of the Big Machines web-based editors.

 Manage your BML code using Git versioning control.